shdpatil/Nano-Degree-EDA/README.md

 The most promissing varibles were alcohol concentration, sulphates and the individual acid concentrations.
 My biggest challenge was to build the predictive model,for analysing the other factors which were affecting the pH other than the acids but with the help of example project and some websites, I was able to build it.
 It is important to note, however, that wine quality is ultimately a subjective measure.
-The graphs adequately illustrate the factors that make good wines ‘good’ and bad wines ‘bad’.
+The graphs adequately illustrate the factors that make<li> good wines ‘good’</li> and bad wines ‘bad’.

 Further study with inferential statistics could be done to quantitatively confirm these assertions.